duke4e/showData/howTo/install_sl_helper.md

 Select **”ShowLive Helper”** from the list on the share sheet.

-> *Note I recommend editing the share sheet and moving ShowLive Helper into the favourites section at the very top of the list.*
+> *Note: I recommend editing the share sheet and moving ShowLive Helper into the favourites section at the very top of the list.*

 You will be prompted for permission during the first run.
 You must choose **“Always Allow”** for the shortcut to function properly.